MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [Azure CLI](#tab/azure-cli)

 1. Use the [az postgres flexible-server create][22] command to create the PostgreSQL server in Azure.
-It isn't uncommon for this command to run for a few minutes to complete.
+It isn't uncommon for this command to run for a few minutes before it finishes.

     ```azurecli
     az postgres flexible-server create \